hongthai99/hongthai99/README.md

 - 👋 Hi, I’m @hongthai99
-- 👀 I’m interested in Data Scientist (Retail Forecasting) Remote.
+- 👀 I’m interested in Data Scientist (Retail Forecasting).
-- 🌱 I’m currently working with Product Management at Tiki Corp with awesome teammates ❤️.
+- 🌱 I’m currently working with Product Management at Tiki Corp, ex-MWG as software engineer with awesome teammates ❤️.
 - 💞️ I’m looking finding remote job about Data Scientist (Retail Forecasting).
 - 📫 How to reach me in bachh.thai@gmail.com